 DEC project managers review, comment on and approve site characterization, cleanup workplans and reports prepared by the Federal government and its contractors.
 They conduct site inspections to verify site conditions and that fieldwork is being done correctly.
 Project managers participate in community involvement activities including public meetings, Restoration Advisory Board (RAB) meetings, preparing fact sheets and providing training or other information to inform and include citizens in cleanup projects.

-The Department of Defense (DOD) consists of multiple service components (Army, Air Force, Navy, Defense Energy Support Center) each with the responsibility to clean up sites under its jurisdiction.
-The US Army Corps of Engineers is responsible for cleanup at Formerly Used Defense Sites (FUDS), which are properties that were used by DOD but, as of 1986, had been transferred out of DOD’s ownership or control and are now owned or operated by other federal, state, local or tribal governments or private parties.
+The Department of Defense (DOD) consists of multiple service components (the Air Force, Army, Navy, Defense Logistics Agency and Defense Energy Support Center) each with the responsibility to clean up sites under its jurisdiction.
+The U.S. Army Corps of Engineers is responsible for cleanup at Formerly Used Defense Sites (FUDS), which are properties that the Department of Defense used, but, as of 1986, had been transferred out of Department of Defense's ownership or control and are now owned or operated by other federal, state, local or tribal governments, or private parties.

 DOD Services implementing cleanup in Alaska:

 Restoration Advisory Boards for Department of Defense sites